r3zound/hassio-addons/WeChat/README.md

 While the add-on doesn't require manual configuration, you can modify the following options if necessary:

-Configure the add-on using the options in the `config.ini` file located at `/config/addons_config/wechat-server/config.ini`:
+Configure the add-on using the options in the configurations:

 After editing the configuration file, restart the add-on for the changes to take effect.